 24-Hour Convenience Stores

 You don’t need to walk very far to find a 7/11 and GS25 convenience store as they are scattered throughout the towns in Korea.
-These are open all day, every day!

-Here you can buy everything from your daily groceries to toiletries, snacks, ready-made meals and alcohol!
+Here you can buy everything from your daily groceries to toiletries, snacks, ready-made meals and alcohol.

-And let’s not forget about “1 + 1”.
-The isles are often filled with items where it’s “buy one get one free”.
-These specials are amazing!
+And let’s not forget about “1 + 1” deals.
+The isles in these stores are often filled with items where it’s “buy one get one free”.

 READ MORE: THE ULTIMATE PACKING LIST FOR KOREA